omnistrate/ctl/mkdocs/docs/omnistrate-ctl_subscription.md

 * [omnistrate-ctl](omnistrate-ctl.md)	 - Manage your Omnistrate SaaS from the command line
 * [omnistrate-ctl subscription describe](omnistrate-ctl_subscription_describe.md)	 - Describe a customer subscription to your service
-* [omnistrate-ctl subscription list](omnistrate-ctl_subscription_list.md)	 - List customer subscriptions to your services
+* [omnistrate-ctl subscription list](omnistrate-ctl_subscription_list.md)	 - List Customer Subscriptions to your services